sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

    **Step 5:** Check in to Star Team the content file added to the __\ArcGIS\SharedArcGIS\SDK\Examples\<sub-folder>\__ folder.

-Note: You can add multiple \<code/\> tags to an \<example\>\</example\> section__ (but only __one__ example section to a comment block).
+Note: You can add multiple \<code> tags to an \<example\>\</example\> section__ (but only __one__ example section to a comment block).
 Each code example that is added will show up as a tab on the example tab strip (added to the generated HTML documentation page).
 This is particularly important if you want to add a VB and a CS code example to the API Reference for your classes and methods.

 This is an example of multiple \<code\>\</code\> tags added to the \<example\>\</example\> section.
 They are all of different languages.
 Document!
 X will construct a tab string under the Example section to show each code example added.